trampgeek/jobe/README.md

 allocation (memory, processes, cpu time) as a low-privileged user.
 However it does not restrict any system calls and the task is not yet run in a chroot jail.

+Programs may write binary output but the results are returned to the caller JSON-encoded, which requires UTF-8 strings.
+To avoid crashing the json-encoder, the standard output and standard error output from the program are taken as 8-bit character streams; characters below '\x20' (the space character) and above '\x7E' are replaced by C-style hexadecimal encodings (e.g. '\x8E') except for newlines and returns, which are passed through directly.
+Also, the Runguard sandbox currently runs programs in the default C locale.
+As a consequence of these two constraints, programs that generate utf-8 output cannot currently be run on Jobe.
+It is hoped to improve on this in the future.

 ## Installation